gohugoio/hugo/content/en/variables/site.md

 : a string representing the date/time of the most recent change to your site.
 This string is based on the [`date` variable in the front matter](/content-management/front-matter) of your content pages.

 .Site.Menus
-: all of the menus in the site.
+: all the menus in the site.

 .Site.Pages
 : array of all content ordered by Date with the newest first.
 This array contains only the pages in the current language.
 See [`.Site.Pages`]({{< relref "site.md#site-pages" >}}).